yamaceay/aot2/priceStrategy.md

         }
     }
     override fun behaviour() = act {
-        // TODO implement your bidding strategie.
-When to offer (buy/sell) items
-        //  at which price.
-You can also use the cashin function if you need money.

         // register to all started auctions
         listen<StartAuction>(biddersTopic) {
             val message = Register(id)